Valmiera: Sports

 In Valmiera, sports and an active lifestyle have historically been one of the city's main priorities.
 Over 40 sports organisations operate in Valmiera representing more than 30 different sports.
 The Valmiera Children's Sports School with over 1,200 pupils is the fourth biggest sports school in Latvia.

-In the 1932 Summer Olympics in Los Angeles, Jānis Daliņš won a silver medal – the first ever Olympic medal won by Latvia.
+In the 1932 Summer Olympics in Los Angeles, the Valmiera-born Jānis Daliņš won a silver medal – the first ever Olympic medal won by Latvia.
 In honour of the athlete's achievements, in 1938 Valmiera Stadium was named after Jānis Daliņš.
 Many Olympians have come from Valmiera including BMX riders Ivo Lakučs, Edžus Treimanis, Rihards Veide and a two-time Olympic champion Māris Štrombergs.
 In turn, Jolanta Dukure, Arnis Rumbenieks and Aigars Fadējevs are race walkers, whose sporting roots can be found in Valmiera, as is the case with the initial sporting careers of bobsleigh racers Oskars Ķibermanis and Oskars Melbārdis.